 Hi!
-I’m a software and research engineer currently working for a startup named Nearist.
+I’m a software and research engineer at Nearist.

 Education & Experience

 |2015 - Present||Research & Applications, Nearist|

 I always enjoy talking with other people who share an interest in machine learning and related topics; feel free to contact me at email@example.com, though please understand and forgive me if I don’t manage to reply.